raswonders/sudoku-cruncher/README.md

 ## Overview

 Original idea was a sudoku solver and generator with a backend implementing our own backtracking algorithm.
-In the end we agreed on a backend using sudoku solving binary, that can solve and generate sudoku boards with various difficulty.
+Due to lack of resources and time we have decided to use sudoku solving binary on backend, that can solve and generate sudoku boards with various difficulty.

 ### Screenshot